BytelyPlay/minigamz-reborn/README.md

 UnregisterServerPacketC2S (Removes a server with a specific ip and port, server type shouldn't be required though.)

 # TODO
-1. NPCs
+1. NPCs (Base class done just need to)
-2. Random items void minigame thing implemented in a fabric server...
-3. finish the protocol
+2. finish the protocol
-4. Bungeecord plugin that implements the protocol
+3. Bungeecord plugin that implements the protocol
-5. convert to 100% gradle KTS
+4. convert to 100% gradle KTS